mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

       enabled: true
 ```

-You can also specify a remote git repos hosted in your organization using the same `--addons-repositories` flag.
+You can also specify remote git repos hosted in your organization using the same `--addons-repositories` flag.

 # Configure the Kubernetes cluster